 - 1. Coordinate, design, format and assist in the preparation of the CEAC Annual Report.

 - 2. Coordinate, develop and format CEAC Policy and Legislative Priorities on an annual basis.

 - 3. Coordinate, develop and format CEAC Legislative and Administrative Policy Guidelines on an annual basis.

 - 4. Attend, prepare agendas, secure speakers and provide presentations at CEAC policy committee meetings (at a minimum of three meetings a year per committee)

 - a.
 Transportation

 - b.
 Land Use

 - c.
 Flood Control and Water Resources

 - d.
 Resource Recovery and Waste Management

 - e.
 Surveyor

-- f.
-Oversight and Special Tasks

 - 5. Attend and provide presentations, as available, at CEAC regional meetings (they meet at a minimum of two to three times a year each)

 - a.
 Northern California Region

 - b.
 Bay Area Region

 - c.
 Central Coast Region

 - d.
 Sacramento Mother-Lode Region

 - e.
-San Joaquin Valley Region - f.
-Southern California Region - 6.
-Attend and provide presentations at CEAC Board of Director meetings (at a minimum of three times a year). - 7.
-Assist in preparation and organization of the CEAC spring and fall conferences, as well as the CEAC policy conference.
-Coordination includes development and organization of the CEAC guest program, annual NACE president's dinner, recruiting and coordinating conference speakers and sponsors, reserving adequate meeting rooms, catering, audiovisual, transportation, registration, etc. - 8.
-Coordinate & monitor the CEAC Hospitality Suite: appropriate room, site visits, cleanup, etc. - Reconcile the financial accounting for the spring & annual conferences between CEAC, the League and CSAC working as the liaison between the CSAC director of finance and CEAC treasurer. - 10.
-Update and maintain accurate CEAC databases. - 11.
-Coordinate and publish CEAC documentation: - a. designing announcements - b. programs - c. agendas - d. postcards - e. invitations - f. notices - g. flyers - 12.
-Prepare and publish CEAC Roster annually. - 13.
-Prepare and publish CEAC Stationary. - 14.
-Publish CEAC Newsletter four times a year. - 15.
-Prepare and publish monthly legislative reports for the five CEAC policy committees. - 16.
-Update and maintain CEAC website. - 17.
-Track and prepare financial analysis for CEAC budget. - 18.
-Coordinate, review and share administration of the CEAC/League of California Cities contract for the spring meeting, and various RFP's for CEAC consultants.
+San Joaquin Valley Region

+- f.
+Southern California Region

+- 6. Attend and provide presentations at CEAC Board of Director meetings (at a minimum of three times a year).

+- 7. Assist in preparation and organization of the CEAC spring and fall conferences, as well as the CEAC policy conference.
+Coordination includes development and organization of the CEAC guest program, annual NACE president's dinner, recruiting and coordinating conference speakers and sponsors, reserving adequate meeting rooms, catering, audiovisual, transportation, registration, etc.

+- 8. Coordinate & monitor the CEAC Hospitality Suite: appropriate room, site visits, cleanup, etc.

+- 9. Reconcile the financial accounting for the spring & annual conferences between CEAC, the League and CSAC working as the liaison between the CSAC director of finance and CEAC treasurer.

+- 10. Update and maintain accurate CEAC databases.

+- 11. Coordinate and publish CEAC documentation:

+- a. designing announcements

+- b. programs

+- c. agendas

+- d. postcards

+- e. invitations

+- f. notices

+- g. flyers

+- 12. Prepare and publish CEAC Roster annually.

+- 13. Prepare and publish CEAC Stationary.

+- 14. Publish CEAC Newsletter four times a year.

+- 15. Prepare and notice legislative reports for the five CEAC policy committees as needed.

+- 16. Update and maintain CEAC website.

+- 17. Track and prepare financial analysis for CEAC budget.

+- 18. Coordinate, review and share administration of the CEAC/League of California Cities contract for the spring meeting, and various RFP's for CEAC consultants.

+- 19. Participate in and support CSAC in legislative, budget, and administrative efforts and other special projects as needed, i.e. local streets and roads needs assessment, local streets and roads awards program, CCIPC, etc.